Easier Homemade Dill Pickles From Garden Cucumbers

 Garden Gift Of Fresh Cucumbers

 Recently I was given a handful of cucumbers from the veggie garden of a sweet friend.
+So instead I set out to preserve them.

-I use dill pickles often in deviled eggs, making pickle relish and in other dishes but especially in my homemade ham salad,
+I use dill pickles often in deviled eggs, making pickle relish and in other dishes but especially in my homemade ham salad

 So the decision as to what to do with these cucumbers was easy for me – make DILL PICKLES!